PereViader/PereViader.Utils/README.md

 Utilites specifically tailored towards Unity3d game development Notice the package provides samples to experiment with the functionality provided

+### PereViader.Utils.Godot
+Utilites specifically tailored towards Godot game development I haven't delved into it much so there is not much to it for now

 ## Installation
 - `PereViader.Utils.Common` and `PereViader.Utils.Common.Generators` can be installed through Nuget here https://www.nuget.org/packages/PereViader.Utils.Common/
 - `PereViader.Utils.Unity3d` can be installed through Github Release https://github.com/PereViader/PereViader.Utils/releases/latest